From Fuata Jione in Australia (1 May 1999)

 Henry Enasio in Sydney, Australia (17 April 2004)

-expectations have changed.
-The shift is toward Western culture
+and people's expectations have changed.
+The shift is toward Western

-as a result of education, travel, books, the media etc., and aspirations
+culture as a result of education, travel, books, the media etc.,

-instances it's for the best, but the drift has resulted in Rotumans
+In some instances it's for the best, but the drift has resulted

-losing sight of the traditions, culture, and lifestyle we once
+in Rotumans losing sight of the traditions, culture, and lifestyle

 Rotumans are better educated and children are being taught to